plone/plone.recipe.zope2instance/README.rst

 z2-log
   The filename for the Z2 access log.
 Defaults to var/log/${partname}-Z2.log.
-  Setting this value to 'disable' will make the <logger access> section to be omitted, disabling logging access events to a .log file
+  Setting this value to 'disable' will make the <logger access> section to be omitted, disabling logging access events to a .log file.
+Used for ZServer only, not WSGI.

 z2-log-level
   Set the log level for the access log.
 Level may be any of CRITICAL, ERROR, WARN, INFO, DEBUG, or ALL.
 Defaults to WARN.
+Used for ZServer only, not WSGI.

 access-log-max-size
   Maximum size of access log file.
 Enables log rotation.
+  Used for ZServer only, not WSGI.

 access-log-old-files
   Number of previous log files to retain when log rotation is enabled.
   Defaults to 1.
+Used for ZServer only, not WSGI.

 access-log-custom
   Like `event-log-custom`, a custom section for the access logger, to be able to use another event logger than `logfile`.
+Used for ZServer only, not WSGI.

 Load non-setuptools compatible Python libraries
 -----------------------------------------------